Oppenheimer–Snyder model

 In general relativity, the Oppenheimer–Snyder model is a solution to the Einstein field equations based on the Schwarzschild metric describing the collapse of an object of extreme mass into a black hole.
 It is named after physicists J. Robert Oppenheimer and Hartland Snyder, who published it in 1939.

 During the collapse of a star to a black hole the geometry on the outside of the sphere is the Schwarzschild geometry.
-However the geometry inside is, curiously enough, the same Robertson-Walker geometry as in the rest of the observable universe.
+However the geometry inside is the same Robertson-Walker geometry as in the rest of the observable universe.